John Kessler (naval historian): Distinguished Philadelphia citizen

 John Kessler's post-war business and government career began in Boston.
 He married Abigail Anderson on October 6, 1783.
 Abigail gave birth to their first son, John, on July 11, 1784.
 He first moved his small family and fledgling business activities to Waldeborough, Maine.
 He moved to Philadelphia in May, 1793, and initially established himself as a shopkeeper.
 From their marriage until her death on December 3, 1793, Abigail gave birth to a total of six children.
 Five of them died shortly after birth.
 Only their first son survived to maturity.

 In May, 1795, Kessler married a widow, Martha Berrill Shriver.
 He gave up his shop keeping and applied his administrative and writing skills to assume valued administrative positions of responsibility in Philadelphia.
 In 1800 he was elected to the state legislature. this elevated the public's recognition of his administrative and financial talents that would offer many opportunities for future growth for the rest of his life.

-Kessler became friends with legendary steamboat co-inventor, clockmaker, and first coiner of the U. S. Mint – Henry Voigt.
+Kessler became friends with steamboat co-inventor, clockmaker, and first coiner of the U. S. Mint – Henry Voigt.
 Voigt assisted David Rittenhouse with the construction and repair of an orrery for Princeton University.
 Voigt produced the surveying instrument used by U. S. Surveyor General, Isaac Briggs, to survey the Louisiana Purchase.
 His surveying instrument, inscribed “Henry Voigt Philadelphia”, was transferred to the Smithsonian National Museum of American History in 1891.

 The Kessler and Voigt families became joined through marriage.
 Kessler's son, John, married Voigt's daughter, Catharine, at St. Michael's Lutheran Church in Philadelphia on August 28, 1808.
 Later, Kessler's niece, Maria Kessler, married Voigt's son Thomas.

 Thomas Voigt, after an apprenticeship with his father, Henry, assumed leadership of his family's clock making business when his father was appointed by President Washington to be the first coiner of the first U.S. Mint.
 One of their customers was President Thomas Jefferson.
 In 1812, Thomas built a floor-to-ceiling clock for President Jefferson known as the Astronomical Case Clock.
 This clock is functional today and stands in President Jefferson's study at his home, Monticello.
 In 1816, under purchase order, Thomas constructed a large floor-to-ceiling clock for the U. S. Senate.
 It became known as The Ohio Clock and is in daily operation today near the main entrance to the U. S. Senate chambers.

-John Kessler, died on March 17, 1840, and resides with his wife, descendants, Henry, Maria, and Thomas Voigt at Laurel Hill National Park near Philadelphia, PA.
+John Kessler, died on March 17, 1840, and resides along with his wife, descendants, Henry, Maria, and Thomas Voigt at Laurel Hill National Park near Philadelphia, PA.